COMSOC-Community/comsoc-website/README.md

       slides_link: https://drive.google.com/file/d/1XHgQayu2LDD0RszG7xTHDHpmQcJ_QPpF/view
 ```

-The `video_links` entry has to be a list event if there is only one (to account for some sessions
+The `video_links` entry has to be a list, even when there is only one (to account for some sessions
 for which the video has been split in two).
-An event of the seminar can also have a `title` entry
+A seminar session can also have a `title` entry
 (see the rump session example below).
 If this is not provided, the title follows this format:
 `DATE: NAMES_OF_PRESENTERS`.

 For a presentation, `joint_work`, `links` and `slides_link` are optional.
 The `links` entry should
-always be a list event if there is only one link.
+always be a list, even if there is only one link.
 It should not contain the link to the slides
 (use `slides_link` for this).
-The list of co-authors (in `joint_work`) is coma-separated with and
+The list of co-authors (in `joint_work`) is comma-separated with an
 `and` linking the last two co-authors.

 For rump sessions, the format is as follows: